AHartNtkn/AHartNtkn.github.io/_posts/2021-09-20-What-Sort-of-Programs-are-Logic-Programs.md

 t a b
 ```

-where `t` is a church encoded lambda expression with
+where `t` is a church encoded boolean expression with

 ```
 true  = λa b. a